-Following the success of our LinkedIn workshop, LinkedIn expert, Mark White, offers his exclusive top tips to making the most of your profile
+Following the success of our LinkedIn workshop, LinkedIn expert Mark White shares his exclusive top tips for making the most of your profile

 There has been much written about LinkedIn over the years and how it can work for you in business.
 Given that I have spent the last 10 years training companies and individuals on it, you are likely to expect that I’m going to be positive about what it offers.
 You’d be right, I’m a fan.